Module overviews

 Module tokenization

 In NLP, training word embeddings requires first tokenizing words such that words in different forms are represented by one word.
 For example, "orange", "oranges" and "Orange" are all mapped to "orange" since they essentially convey the same meaning.
 This reduces the vocabulary size and improves the quality of learned embeddings.
-Similary, many geniml
+Similarly, many geniml

 modules (such as region2vec